MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-porting-and-upgrading-guide.md

  If you are not using Visual Studio's build system, you should consider upgrading to use MSBuild.
 If you upgrade to use MSBuild, you might have an easier time in future upgrades, and it will be easier to use services such as Visual Studio Online.
 MSBuild supports all the target platforms that Visual Studio supports.

 ### Porting Visual Studio Projects
- For larger projects, you might want to upgrade just one Visual Studio version at a time, because otherwise it can be hard to know what version introduced a particular breaking change that affected your code.

   To start upgrading a project or solution, just open the solution in the new version of Visual Studio, and follow the prompts to start upgrading it.
 When you upgrade a project, you get an upgrade report, which is also saved in your project folder as UpgradeLog.htm.
 The upgrade report shows a summary of what problems were encountered during the upgrade process and some information about changes that were made, or problems that could not be addressed automatically.

 1. Project properties

 2. Include files

-3. Code that no longer compiles cleanly due to compiler conformance changes
+3. Code that no longer compiles cleanly due to compiler conformance imrovements or changes in the standard

 4. Code that relies on Visual Studio or Windows features that are no longer available or header files that either aren't included in a default installation of Visual Studio, or were removed from the product